High-Dimensional Low-Rank Tensor Autoregressive Time Series Modeling: Convex Estimation via Nuclear Norm Regularization

-In Algorithm \ref{alg:SSN}, the $\cm{A}$-update step is an $\ell_2$-regularized least squares problem.
-Similarly to \citet{gandy2011tensor}, the $\cm{W}_k$-update step can be solved by applying the explicit soft-thresholding operator to the singular values of $(\cm{A}+\cm{C}_k)_{[I_k]}$.
-Both subproblems have close-form solutions.
-Thus, the miminization of \eqref{eq:objective} can be solved efficiently.

-For the tuning parameter selection, since the cross-validation method is unsuitable for time series or intrinsically ordered data, we apply the Bayesian information criterion (BIC) to select the optimal $\lambda_{\text{SSN}}$ from a sequence of tuning parameter values, where the number of degrees of freedom is defined as $2^{-(d-1)}\sum_{k=1}^{2^{d-1}}s_k(2p-s_k)$.
-For the threshold parameter $\gamma$ of the truncated estimator, we recommend $\gamma=2^{d-1}\lambda_{\text{SSN}}/4$ to practitioners, where $\lambda_{\text{SSN}}$ is the optimal tuning parameter selected by the BIC.
+Similar to \citet{gandy2011tensor}, the SSN estimation can be solved by the alternating direction method of multipliers (ADMM) algorithm, while the truncation can be done by the standard HOSVD; see Appendix \ref{append:ADMM} of the supplementary file for details.
+For the tuning parameter selection, since the cross-validation method is unsuitable for time series or intrinsically ordered data, we apply the Bayesian information criterion (BIC) to select the optimal $\lambda_\text{SSN}$, where the number of degrees of freedom is defined as $2^{-(d-1)}\sum_{k=1}^{2^{d-1}}s_k(2p-s_k)$.
+For the threshold parameter $\gamma$ of the truncated estimator, we recommend $\gamma=2^{d-1}\lambda_\text{SSN}/4$ to practitioners, where $\lambda_{\textup{SSN}}$ is the optimal tuning parameter selected by the BIC.
+Similarly, the BIC can be used for tuning parameter selection for SN and MN estimators as well.